ionos-cloud/ionosctl/docs/subcommands/server-delete.md

 Use this command to delete a specified Server from a Virtual Data Center.

-NOTE: This will not automatically remove the storage Volume\(s\) attached to a Server.
+NOTE: This will not automatically remove the storage Volumes attached to a Server.

 You can wait for the Request to be executed using `--wait-for-request` option.
 You can force the command to execute without user input using `--force` option.